Skip to Main Content

 Drawbacks High rates for bad credit, limited forbearance options, no federal benefits Lower loan limits, limited repayment terms

-How to shop for a student loan with bad credit or no credit
+How to get a student loan with bad credit

 Federal student loans don't rely on creditworthiness for approval or rates, making them the best option for getting a student loan with bad credit.
-Regardless of if you fall into this category, you'll need to fill out the Free Application for Federal Student Aid (FAFSA).
+To get federal loans, you'll need to fill out the Free Application for Federal Student Aid (FAFSA).
 This application opens on Oct.
-1, and it's best to apply early.
+1 for the following school year, and it's best to apply early.

 1. Calculate how much you need: Your cost of attendance will determine which lenders and types of loans you look for.
 Federal student loans typically have lower loan limits than private student loans, so you may need to combine multiple loan types.